ksmerwin/kevinmerwin/README.md

 # bugs:

 # page references add onto url leading to file not found
-# Contact link needs to go back to homepage, and scroll to bottom
+# Contact link needs to go back to homepage, and scroll to bottom - this is done